htcondor/htcondor/docs/version-history/stable-release-series-86.rst

    immediately evicted). :ticket:`6583`
 -  The metaknob ``policy: hold_if_memory_exceeded`` and
    ``policy: preempt_if_memory_exceeded`` now ignore VM universe jobs.
-   These jobs can’t exceed their requested memory. :ticket:`6583`
+   These jobs can't exceed their requested memory. :ticket:`6583`
 -  Fixed a bug which mischaracterized the ``MemoryUsage`` of VM universe jobs.
 This should allow VM universe jobs to run when ``feature: Hold_If_Memory_Exceeded`` is enabled. :ticket:`6577`